Fragtality/PilotsDeck/README.md

 **Hold Switch**:<br/>
 This Option is available for all Commands and Variables except both vJoys, because the Keypad or Encoder behaves like a (non-toggle) vJoy then!
 The Difference to a vJoy is: you can directly define which Command or Value is send in the StreamDeck UI.
 If it makes Sense for a specific Cockpit-Control: the Control needs to stay in Position (does not reset the Position itself) and needs to have two distinct Commands or Values for pressed and unpressed (click<>release, down<>up)!<br/>
 If you use it with a Command(-only) Type, you need to define an **Alternate Command Address**.
-The normal Command will be send on KeyDown and the alternate Command on KeyUp.<br/>
+The normal Command will be sent on KeyDown and the alternate Command on KeyUp.<br/>
 If you use it with a Command & Variable Type, you need to define the **On Value** and the **Off Value**.
 Then On Value will be written on KeyDown and the Off Value on KeyUp.
-You can not use a Value Manipulation with that Option.<br/>
+You can't use a Value Manipulation with that Option.<br/>
-Note that when Hold Switch is enabled, the Action can not have another Command for **Long Press**.
+Note that when Hold Switch is enabled, the Action can't have another Command for **Long Press**.
 It is also only available for the main Interaction.<br/>
 Also note that this Option is only available Main Command, but will be applied to the Guard Command if configured!<br/>
 *Examples* when to use: Buttons you need to press & hold like Fire-Test or other Test Buttons are a great Use-Case for that Option.
 <br/><br/><br/>

 **Reset Switch**:<br/>
 This Option is only available for Variable Types.
 When activated, the Plugin will write the **On Value** to the Variable and after 100ms it will write the **Off Value** to the Variable.
-You can not use a Value Manipulation with that Option.<br/>
+You can't use a Value Manipulation with that Option.<br/>
 Note that this Option affects all Commands on that Keypad/Encoder!
 So for Example if enabled on the Main Command, it will also applied to the Second Command or Touch Command (if these are also a Command & Variable Type).<br/>
 *Examples* when to use: Buttons which do not reset their Position when being pressed (but should not stay pressed).
 Like the MCDU Keys of the Fenix Airbus for Example!
 Prefer a Reset Switch over an Hold Switch in such Cases (the Button just has to be pressed and unpressed shortly).
 <br/><br/><br/>